 Provision Requirement Status Status 1.
 When a prisoner faces a legitimate threat from other prisoners, the County will seek alternative housing, by transferring the threatened prisoner to the general population of another facility or unit, or to a special-purpose housing (Protective Custody) unit for prisoners who face similar threats.
 Compliant Current Practice.
 Inmates who face threats from other inmates are transferred to other housing units of the same classification and not automatically classed to a higher security level.
-2. The County will not operate Protective Custody units with Segregation-type conditions of confinement.
-Prisoners placed in Protective Custody shall have the same programs and privileges as general population prisoners, absent exceptional circumstances that are documented.
-Compliant We are working to meet compliance with feedback from plaintiff's counsel.
-RCCC currently has re-entry programs for PC classifications and dorm style housing units with open dayroom.
-At the Main Jail, protective custody inmates are generally housed on 4- West with access to privileges consistent with general population.
-As we strive to meet compliance adjustments can be made to individual needs, housing location, and program availability to better serve this population.
-3. The County shall create a policy that describes the process and criteria for placement of prisoners into Protective Custody.
-The County shall consult with Plaintiffs to develop such a policy.
-In Process Policy yet to be developed.
-4. Prisoners who are lesbian, gay, bisexual, transgender, or intersex (LGBTI) or whose appearance or manner does not conform to traditional gender expectations should not be placed in Segregation or Protective Custody solely on the basis of such identification or status, or because they are receiving gender dysphoria treatment.
-Partial-Compliance We are working to meet compliance with feedback from plaintiff's counsel. a) When a prisoner who is LGBTI or gender nonconforming faces a legitimate threat, the County shall identify alternative housing, with conditions comparable to those of general population.
-Privileges and Partial-Compliance We are working to meet compliance with feedback from plaintiff's counsel.
+The County will not operate Protective Custody units with Segregation-type conditions of confinement.
+Prisoners placed in Protective Custody shall have the same programs and privileges as general population prisoners, absent exceptional circumstances that are documented. rate Protective Custody units with Compliant We are working to meet compliance with feedbar of confinement.
+Prisoners placed in the same programs and privileges as housing units with open dayroom.